Oral History of Work

 We will start with these small, diverse projects and build a collection so that others may listen, enjoy, and learn about the work of our neighbors in the Berkshires of Massachusetts and Northwest Corner of Connecticut.

-Paper Making will be the theme of a collaboration with the Berkshire Museum, the working theme: The Art and Science of Paper.
-Right now, we are helping Crane & Co. with a small oral history project, and working with documentary filmmaker Ben Willis, who will help us tell the story of Lee paper making, through the lens of the story of Onyx Specialty Papers.
+In 2024-2025, we are helping Crane Museum of Papermaking with their oral history project, conducting interviews and talking with Museum Director about various oral hsitory workflow and related issues; and we are working with documentary filmmaker Ben Willis, who will help us tell the story of Lee paper making, through the lens of the story of Onyx Specialty Papers.

 A view inside a meeting at Hurlbut Paper, Mead, Mead Westvaco, now Onyx, in Lee, MA.